The digital skills of the future are developed with the help of programming and robotics

 Practical examples of robots

-Information and communication technology lecturer familiar with robotics Timo Pappinen the educational community association from Riveria told about different robots and their operation using practical examples.
+Familiar with robotics of information and communication technology lecturer Timo Pappinen association of educational municipalities From Riveria told about different robots and their operation using practical examples.

-- Different methods are used for programming robots.
+- There are different ways to program robots.
 For example, graphic programming is often based on the Scratch programming language developed by MIT, where blocks are either connected to each other or connected with lines.

 After programming, robots can perform various functions.
 At their simplest, they can be programmed to follow simple commands, such as moving forward and making turns.
 Today, more advanced robots, such as the social robot Misa presented by Pappinen, are able to react to voice commands and interact with their environment.

-- The Misa robot made in the USA can, for example, see, hear and learn.
+- Made in the USA, the Misa robot can, for example, see, hear and learn.
 It can help with everyday chores or answer questions put to it.

 Students participating in the seminar also had the opportunity to try out the functions of social robots.
 After the introductions, the day's program continued with demonstrations of robots built by the students themselves.